1981 Major League Baseball strike: Flaws

 The split-season idea as put into practice (although garnering the league more playoff revenue) seemed to cheapen the results of the regular season.
 As first proposed, if a team won its division in both halves of the season, then it would play the team with the second best record overall (first and second half).
-An Orioles fan, J. Thomas Codd, pointed out that the arrangement would give a team with a good overall record an incentive to lose games against the first-half winner to help a division rival win both halves.
+An Orioles fan, J. Thomas Codd, pointed out, the arrangement would give a team with a good overall record an incentive to lose games against the first-half winner to help a division rival win both halves.
 On August 20, Major League Baseball revised the rules so that if a team won both halves of the season, it would face the second season runner-up instead.

 Facing a playoff no matter their finish in the second half, the first-half winners lacked incentive (as opposed to the minor leagues, where if the same team did win both halves it was given a bye into the next round) to repeat, and finished the second half of the season with a composite record of only three games above .500.
-Tommy John of the AL East winning Yankees stated "With the first-half divisional 'title' wrapped up, we lost our intensity."
-To make matters worse, the Cincinnati Reds (National League West) and St. Louis Cardinals (National League East) each failed to make the playoffs.
-This was despite the fact that they had the two best full-season records in the National League that season (and thus would have won their divisions under normal circumstances).
-The Cardinals would receive some vindication the following year when they won the World Series while the Reds would not make the postseason again until 1990, when they won the franchise's most recent World Series title.
+Tommy John of the AL East–winning Yankees stated, "With the first-half divisional 'title' wrapped up, we lost our intensity."
+To make matters worse, the Cincinnati Reds (National League West) and St. Louis Cardinals (National League East) each failed to make the playoffs, even though they had the two best full-season records in the National League that season—and thus would have won their divisions under normal circumstances.
+The Cardinals received some vindication the following year when they won the World Series; the Reds did not make the postseason again until 1990, when they won the franchise's most recent World Series title.